mPBX is a fully-featured virtual PBX and also acts as a powerful tool for managing and directing inbound phone calls.

 Name: Define a name for the user.
 Eg. John Smith

 Internal Number: This is the internal extension number for the User that will be used for transfers and calling the User internally.
-In most scenarios, the Internal Number can be left as whatever number is populated in the field by default.
+In most scenarios, the Internal Number can be left as the number that is populated in the field by default.

 Call Plan: This defines which call plan that is allocated to the user.
 If no call plan is selected, the user will only be able to receive inbound calls.
-For a full list of available call plans, please see the link https://www.voipline.net.au/hosted-pbx
+For a full list of available call plans, please see the link https://www.voipline.net.au/hosted-pbx.

-Dial Plan: This allows you to specify a prefix for outgoing calls.
-Eg: If the user is based in NSW or ACT, automatically append "02" in front of the number
+Dial Plan: This allows you to specify a custom dial plan for outgoing calls.
+For example, if the user is based in NSW or ACT, automatically append "02" in front of the number.

-Music on hold: This is the music that will be played when a caller is put on hold.
+Music On Hold: This is the music that will be played when a caller is put on hold.
 You can select different options by clicking on the drop down menu.
 You can add your own custom music on hold via the settings tab and then music on hold.

 Adding SIP devices to User object